-There is nothing like a refreshing bowl of homemade ice cream.
-But skip the dairy this season with this vegan ice cream recipe.
-Made with creamy coconut, you’ll still get the decadent texture you love, made more mindful with the absence of dairy.
+There is nothing like a rich, sweet bowl of homemade ice cream.
+But skip the animal products this time with this vegan ice cream recipe.
+Made with creamy coconut, you’ll still get the luxurious texture you love, made more mindful with the absence of dairy.
 That's right: Creamy without the cream.
 And oh-so-easy to enjoy.

 The key ingredient in this vegan ice cream recipe is coconut milk.
 Coconut milk’s thick and creamy texture works wonderfully to substitute the dairy in ice cream.
 You’ll want to buy full-fat canned coconut milk for this recipe.

-To sweeten this ice cream in a healthier way, agave is used.
-You could also substitute pure maple syrup if preferred but there will be a slight caramel flavor from the maple.
+To sweeten this ice cream, we've opted for agave.
+You could also substitute pure maple syrup if preferred, but there will be a slight caramel flavor from the maple.
 Of course, organic turbinado sugar is just fine, too.
-All are much healthier choices than refined liquid sweeteners like corn syrup often found in conventional ice cream.
+All are much healthier choices than refined liquid sweeteners like corn syrup, which are often found in conventional ice cream.

-Organic coconut milk tends to be free of additives which some conventional brands have.
-Sticking with the Native Forest brand will ensure your coconut milk is BPA-free, pesticide-free, additive-free, and non-GMO; but there are lots of options these days, so don't settle for less.
+Organic coconut milk tends to be free of additives, which some conventional brands do include in their formulations.
+The Native Forest brand of coconut milk is BPA-free, pesticide-free, additive-free, and non-GMO; but there are lots of options these days, so don't settle for less.

 As for the coconut oil in this recipe, it’s best to use an unrefined virgin coconut oil.
 Unrefined coconut oil is less processed and is a great source of essential fatty acids.
 Plus, it’s often fair trade certified which means it was made in regulated working conditions.

-You’ll need to have an ice cream maker chilled in advance for this recipe.
-Ideally, it will have been in the freezer for 48 hours but a minimum of 24 hours should do.
-I also recommend chilling all other utensils which will be used such as a rubber spatula, whisk, and spoon.
-You’ll also need a blender for this recipe but you could also use an immersion blender or handheld mixer if need be.
-If using one of those two, chill the attachments in advance.
+You’ll need to have your ice cream maker chilled in advance for this recipe.
+Ideally, it will have been in the freezer for 48 hours, but a minimum of 24 hours should do.
+I also recommend chilling all other utensils which will be used, such as a rubber spatula, whisk, and spoon.

 Alternatively, if you don’t have an ice cream maker and don't have time to buy our pick, there is still a way you can enjoy this vegan ice cream.
 The ice cream won't be smooth, with that unmistakeable blend of fluffy and dense that makes ice cream what it is; but it'll still be delicious (think extra-thick milkshake).
 You’ll need a stainless steel bowl and whisk chilled and ready for use if you go this route.

 Transfer the blended ice cream mixture into the bowl and then place in the freezer.
 Whisk and stir the mixture vigorously every 30 minutes to prevent ice crystals.
 In total, it should take about 30 minutes to become firm and completely chilled.